 Irish Poteen is a European Union G.I.
 Protected Status Spirit For consumers click here

-Welcome to Knockeen Hills, proud producer of Ireland's only triple and quadrupled-distilled range of Poteens.
+Welcome to Knockeen Hills, proud producer of Ireland's only Irish Whey Spirit triple and quadruple-distilled range of Poteens.

 Después de su presentación por Knockeen Hills al Gobierno de Irlanda, al Poteen irlandés le fue conferido el rango protegido de ‘Indicación Geográfica’ por el parlamento de regulación de la Unión Europea y por el Concejo de la Unión Europea en Julio 2007.
 Para información detallada busque en la Regulación (EC) No110/2008 del Concejo del 15 de Enero del 2008 la definición, descripción, presentación, etiquetaje y protección de las indicaciones geográficas de los licores y en la Regulación de revocación (EEC) No 1576/8.
 El Poteen Irlandés, la Crema Irlandesa (Irish Cream) y el Whisky Irlandés son los únicos licores producidos en Irlanda que pertenecen a este rango protegido y privilegiado por la Unión Europea.